 - 1. Response plans shall be in place in the event of a severe asthma attack in the school.
-Primary responsibility for the management of asthma rests with the employee and/or appropriate medical personnel. - 2.
-Employees are strongly encouraged to self-identify and to complete Form 504.1.6 Emergency Medical Data Sheet Students with Asthma. - 3.
-Form 504.1.6 Emergency Medical Data Sheet Students with Asthma shall be shared with all staff and students in consultation with the employee. - 4.
-School staff shall work together to reduce and avoid triggers of asthma in the school/workplace environment. - 5.
-Employees are encouraged to contact Human Resources with any concerns or questions regarding a health issue that may affect their work with the Division.
+Primary responsibility for the management of asthma rests with the employee and/or appropriate medical personnel. - Employees are strongly encouraged to self-identify and to complete Form 504.1.6. - 3.
+Form 504.1.6 shall be shared with all staff and students as requested by the employee. - 4.
+School staff shall work together to reduce and avoid triggers of asthma in the school environment. - 5.
+Employees are encouraged to contact Human Resources with any concerns or questions regarding a health issue that may affect their work with the District.